DusanMadar/PySyncDroid/README.md

     * *Tablet/Download*

 ### Device not found error
-If you keep getting the following error message:
+If you keep getting the following error message

 `pysyncdroid.exceptions.DeviceException: Device "<vendor> <model>" not found`

 make sure the device is connected to the computer and you can access it via file manager.
-Run the `lsusb`command and check the output.
-For Samsung Galaxy SIII I get this:
+Run the `lsusb` command and check the output for desired `vendor` or `model` names.
+For example, I get the following string for my Samsung Galaxy SIII

 `Bus 001 Device 011: ID 04e8:6860 Samsung Electronics Co., Ltd GT-I9100 Phone [Galaxy S II], GT-I9300 Phone [Galaxy S III], GT-P7500 [Galaxy Tab 10.1]`

+and therefore I use `PySyncDroid` as

+`pysyncdroid -V samsung -M gt-i9300`